What Is the Heart?

 Heart disease can disrupt a heart's normal electrical system and pumping functions.
 Diseases and conditions of the heart's muscle make it difficult for your heart to pump blood normally.
 Damaged or diseased blood vessels make the heart work harder than normal.
 Problems with the heart's electrical system, called arrhythmias, can make it difficult for the heart to pump blood efficiently.

 Source: How the Heart Works.
-The National Heart, Lung, and Blood Institute.
+National Heart, Lung, and Blood Institute, National Institutes of Health, U.S. Department of Health & Human Services.
 January 2007